 dtx_to_wif

-Conversion is done using a terminal.
+This package is meant to be used from the terminal.
 If you are not comfortable using a terminal, this may not be the right package for you.

 First install the software.
-Pay careful attention to where the dtx_to_wif and wpo_to_wif executables are installed.
+Pay careful attention to where the dtx_to_wif, etc. executables are installed.
 The path will be long on Windows.

 Run your terminal application.